The Mystery of the Holy Companion

 The Greek Tells a Different Story

+This implies that Mary had already embraced Jesus and was still holding on to him.
+Jesus’ instruction is not a prohibitive “Do not touch me,” but rather, a redirective, “Stop clinging to me” or “Let go of me.”
+It is a moment of reorientation, not prohibition.
 Further reinforcing this interpretation is Jesus' later interaction with Thomas (John 20:27), in which he explicitly invites Thomas to touch his wounds.
 If physical contact were the issue, why allow it for Thomas but not for Mary?
 The difference lies not in access, but in purpose.
-Jesus’ words to Mary signal a shift in their relationship: she must move from physical presence to spiritual mission.
-Her new role is to become the first messenger of resurrection.
+As scholar Raymond Brown notes, Jesus’ words to Mary signal a shift in their relationship: she must move from cherishing his physical presence to undertaking her spiritual mission.⁶ Her new role is to become the first messenger of resurrection.

 “I Am Ascending…” — The Deeper Promise